Room: 415 Social Work Building

 Dr. Pritzker is committed to preparing social workers for their ethical responsibility to advocate with and on behalf of vulnerable populations.
 In one line of research, she extensively examines how social work programs prepare students to influence policy.
 She is actively involved in national efforts to strengthen the policy influence of the social work profession, including service on multiple national committees and on the board of Influencing Social Policy.
 She facilitates

-Dr. Pritzker coordinates the GCSW’s Political Social Work Specialization and the College’s Austin Legislative Internship, a competitive internship program that places social work students in the Texas legislature for the entirety of each biennial legislative session.
-She is also faculty advisor for the College’s M.A.C.R.O.
-Student Network.
+At the GCSW, Dr. Pritzker seeks through her teaching to guide students to understand how policy is developed and implemented and, ways they can participate in political processes, and to develop the skills necessary to engage in policy advocacy on behalf of and alongside their clients.
+She leads the GCSW’s Political Social Work Specialization and directs the College’s Austin Legislative Internship Program, a competitive internship program that places social work students in the Texas legislature for the entirety of each biennial legislative session.
+She created the College’s Policy Insider Series, a monthly policy seminar series, and is

-B.A., History, University of Virginia, 1996
+BA, History, University of Virginia, 1996

-M.Ed., Social Foundations of Education, University of Virginia, 1997
+MEd, Social Foundations of Education, University of Virginia, 1997

-M.S.W., Virginia Commonwealth University, 2003
+MSW, Virginia Commonwealth University, 2003